Rami-Sabbagh/rami-sabbagh.github.io/content/en/posts/2019-08-08-Hacking-my-router-settings.md

 It took me a whole day to write this, please share me your thoughts at [my twitter](https://twitter.com/ramilego4game) 😉

-And feel free to support this content by donating to my FOSS project, [LIKO-12](https://ramilego4game.itch.io/liko12) 🧡
+~~And feel free to support my content by donating to my FOSS project, [LIKO-12](https://ramilego4game.itch.io/liko12) 🧡~~
+> Update 2021: The donations to the LIKO-12 project has been closed.

 ------